Essential Travel Tools

 Agoda is an international booking tool for accommodations that I’ve found is most useful when booking travel to Asia.

-Bangkok in particular has some fancy places on there for not many baht.
+Bangkok, in particular, has some fancy places for not many baht on the site.
 That’s the currency in Thailand, if you thought for a second I was having a stroke.

-You’re able to book flights on the site, as well, but I’ve never used that feature, so can’t vouch for its effectiveness here!
+You’re able to book flights on the site, as well, but I’ve never used that feature, so I can’t vouch for its effectiveness here.

 My relationship with Airbnb is a complicated one.
 When it’s amazing, it’s really amazing.
-We’ve met some fantastic hosts on the site who are in the game for the right reasons, and often go above and beyond to show off their cities and towns and villages and etc.
+We’ve met some fantastic hosts on the site who are in the game for the right reasons, and often go above and beyond to show off their cities and towns and villages.

 We’re pickier now with our Airbnb bookings, poring through those reviews to make sure we’re not booking with someone who has loads of properties on the site.

-We also like doing our research as to whether the site’s even welcome in our chosen destination, because there are some cities out there that have placed restrictions on these kinds of vacation rentals due to the effects on local housing markets.
+We also like doing our research as to whether the site’s even welcome in our chosen destination because there are some cities out there that have placed restrictions on vacation rentals due to the effects on local housing markets.

-Do you due diligence when you use the site or use my tips for booking on Airbnb.
+Do your research when you use the site or use my tips for booking on Airbnb.

-Booking.com is a great site to find cheap hotel-type accommodations, with a growing number of apartment-style places, as well.
+Booking.com is a great site for hotel-type accommodations with a growing number of apartment-style places, as well.
 We’ve been primarily using it for travel throughout the United States and Europe, now that Airbnb pricing has become a bit outrageous in the major cities.

 The more stays you book with them, the more you’ll get back, too.
 I’ve achieved a “genius” level with them which means 15% off of my future stays, and the ability to call myself a genius, which is really powerful at my house.